» Principal Consultant » Jason Harding ~ Consulting Services & Workshop Facilitator

 I vividly recall standing in the office of a partner at New Zealand's largest law firm.
 As a young commercial lawyer, I was asking for the document folder for issuing a prospectus.
 The partner with a double-barrel name said "Mr Vincent, that does not exist, and your job is to draft the documents from scratch."
 I was to collect each precedent document, get them word processed and bill the client.
 We charged each six-minute unit to clients, so the longer it took, the better, within reason.
 I left his office and walked around all the other offices, to collect and compile the necessary documents; I identified the common terms and created them as variables in an "automated" word processing document.
 This was not appreciated.
 It did though take a lot less time to complete the next prospectus.
 This was also not appreciated*.
 For years I "turned the handle" and pumped out more documents.
 I got bored and noted that all the interesting people were leaving.
 My supervising partner, who went on to become chairman of the stock exchange, sat down with me and we discussed options.
 I left the firm and New Zealand on the very good advice of a friend and partner of the Law School Dean.
 I had joined enough legal dots and it was time to explore further afield she told me.

 In London, I was fascinated with Artificial Intelligence and learning systems, and almost signed on for a PhD in AI; though elected to do a more pragmatic MSc degree.
 I was interested in accelerating the rate of change.
 Could we change and get things done more quickly?
 That led to a transformation role working for Clifford Chance - one of the largest law firms in the world (it now has a revenue in excess of US$2 billion).
 My challenge was to bring lawyers into the new era.
 What a fascinating ride that was.
 As the biggest firm in Europe, it attracted the attention of major world players.
 I was able to get Microsoft to the table and introduce MS Windows, set up the first OJ Simpson style court room, the first ever major law firm website and many other transformations.
 It also involved my becoming the chairman on the Internet Group for The Society For Computers & Law.
 Another pivot.
 I then lived and loved the pioneering era of the Internet and the world wide web; how fascinating and exciting that was.
+A favourite role was online marketing manager at Addleshaw Goddard just off London Wall.
 Traversing the web, growing professional firms and businesses whilst surfing the internet era saw rapid and evolutionary changes - that surfing session lasted years.

 How wonderful my life mission was revealed via The DoorWay.
 I can see my purpose is to love and serve by joining the dots for others so they live their own life to full potentiality.
 So I am living my own dream life so others can lives theirs.
 Wonderful.